Libro de los juegos: Location

 The earliest manuscript is in the library of the monastery of El Escorial near Madrid in Spain, as manuscript T.I.6.
 It is bound in sheepskin and is 40 cm high and 28 cm wide (16 in × 11 in).
 A 1334 copy is held in the library of the Spanish Royal Academy of History in Madrid.

 Background

 Alfonso was likely influenced by his contact with scholars in the Arab world.
 Unlike many contemporary texts on the topic, he does not engage the games in the text with moralistic arguments; instead, he portrays them in an astrological context.
 He conceives of gaming as a dichotomy between the intellect and chance.
 The book is divided into three parts reflecting this: the first on chess (a game purely of abstract strategy), the second on dice (with outcomes controlled strictly by chance), and the last on tables (combining elements of both).
+The first section of the book also speaks of some other games of abstract strategy, notably alquerque and nine men's morris, among others.
 The text may have been influenced by Frederick II's text on falconry.